sodazone/ocelloids-sdk/README.md

   // Extracts extrinsics with events extractTxWithEvents(),

-  // Flattens batches if needed
+  // Flattens and correlates events for nested
-  flattenBatch(),
+  // batch, multisig, proxy and derivative calls flattenCalls(),

   // Filters at the extrinsic level
   // mainly for success or failure